 A laptop is nothing without its battery because this piece of kit allows the device to have power even when not connected directly to a power source.
 However, laptop batteries do not stay healthy forever, therefore, one should always try to have a handy tool on hand to test battery health.
 The web right now is filled with Windows tools designed for testing the health of your laptop’s battery, though it’s not easy to determine which is better.
 To help with that decision, we’ve decided to list the best of the bunch to make things much easier.

-Over time, you will likely see several errors pertaining to your battery as it can no longer hold a proper charge.
-By this time, it should be clear the battery is hitting the end of its life, but before making any huge decisions, the best step to take is to run a few diagnostics.
+Over time, you will likely see several errors related to your battery as it can no longer hold a proper charge.
+By this time, it should be clear that the battery is hitting the end of its life, but before making any major decisions, the best step is to run a few diagnostics.

 Windows 10 brings with it multiple new features and Battery Saver Mode is one of them.
 When, in the active state, the feature conserves battery life by limiting the background activity and adjusting the hardware settings.
 It then displays information related to the amount of battery life and estimated time a user has remaining.
 But if you are looking for a free tool, read on.